elgarteo/legco/README.md

 ## What it does
 This R package aims:
-1. To provide easy access to the LegCo open data APIs
+1. To provide access to the LegCo open data APIs in R
 2. To facilitate the use of the APIs

 Point 1 is easy to understand.
 Point 2 essentially means an add-on improvement for the APIs.